 1. Mount Etna

-Let’s start with Sicily’s most famous UNESCO site – Mount Etna.
+Most famous of the UNESCO World Heritage Sites in Sicily is Mount Etna.
 It’s the largest volcano in Europe, and is almost constantly erupting!
 We spent a day exploring various areas and heard several (thankfully very minor!) eruptions, plus quite a few smoke plumes.
 Normally you can get a cable car up to a ridge and then hike a few kilometres to the summit, but that was unavailable to us thanks to a huge blizzard!
 Instead, we had a great day driving around and hiking with our local guides, Dario and Basilico, who showed us some fantastic spots.
+Definitely one of the most impressive Sicily World Heritage sites.

 2. Aeolian Islands – Sicily UNESCO Site